1938 Rodessa tornado: Aftermath

-Immediately following the event, residents began carrying the injured to nearby settlements such as Vivian to the south and Atlanta, Texas to the west for medical care.
+Immediately following the event, residents began carrying the injured to nearby settlements including Vivian to the south and Atlanta, Texas to the northwest for medical care.
 By 10:30 p.m.
 16 medical staff in three ambulances were sent from the Charity Hospital in Shreveport.
 By 2:00 a.m. on February 18, the power was restored.
 It is thought around this time that then Governor of Louisiana Richard W. Leche was informed of the situation in Baton Rouge.
 He was known to have said to the Shreveport Times "That was an awful thing―a terrible disaster.
 Anything the state can do to help the people up there, we will be glad to do".
 At 2:45 a.m. twenty national guardsmen were sent to assist with patrol work in conjunction with local and state police.

 Mrs. C. J. Perry was the first person to be returned to Shreveport for emergency treatment.

 Later into the morning and the subsequent days the true destruction of the tornado was revealed.
 Multiple homes and businesses were flattened, with one car being picked up and thrown on top of the wreckage.
 A doctor from Vivian named Edgar Galloway said that some of the dead were so disfigured that identification would be difficult.
 It is thought that the final death toll was 21 ±1-2 people with the number of injuries being less certain.
 The Shreveport Times claims that the injury count following the event was 24, while other sources state that the number was as high as 60.
-These numbers were likely worsened by the weak infrastructure of the town as it was observed that the pieces of sheet metal that made up many homes played a roll in much of the disfigurments.
+These numbers were likely worsened by the weak infrastructure of the town as it was observed that the pieces of sheet metal that made up many homes played a role in much of the disfigurments.
+Many trees around and within the town were additionally debarked or uprooted entirely.